Do you have a question not covered here - please email email@example.com. We will answer your question and include it below.

 - For Juniors your child will require the following.

 - To own and wear club shorts and socks.
-If they have not yet purchased these, black shorts can be wore but club colours are an AFLBJ requirement on the field.
+If they have not yet purchased these, black shorts can be wore until you purchase club gear but club colours are an AFLBJ requirement for playing games.

 - A mouthguard.
 These can be from a dentist, chemist or mouthguard specialist.
 Check out advertising at the canteen if there is a specialist visiting the club pre-season.